Time to read: Approximately 3 minutes

 We have listed Hawaii separately from the U.S. because of its popularity.
 If your flight includes a connection in the continental U.S., consider this as your entry into the United States.
 This will also involve extra Travel Rules.

 Contact the Centers for Disease Control and Prevention (CDC)

-- Confirm any specific requirements with all Responsible Authorities before booking your trip.
+- Confirm any specific requirements with all Animal Quarantine Authorities before booking your trip.
 This includes both entering/leaving any country and all airline/cruise line requirements.